OpenSteamClient/.github/profile/README.md

 OpenSteamClient is a collection of open-source libraries and various tidbits to interface with Steam.

 ## End users
 OpenSteamClient is not yet ready for general use.
-There's a TODO list available at the various repos, but most end users are probably interested in the GUI, which is being developed [here](https://github.com/OpenSteamClient/OpenSteamClient)
+There's a TODO list available at the various repos, but most end users are probably interested in the GUI, which is being developed [here](https://github.com/OpenSteamClient/OpenSteamClient).
+Currently a rewrite is ongoing.

 ## Support libraries
 Steam only officially provides 32-bit client libraries on Windows and linux.